gboulant/todogo/doc/talks/talk01.rst

 Different workspaces for different contexts
 ===========================================

-I would need to manage a todo list for my sport association, but I don't want to mix them up with my job todo list.
+*"I would need to manage a todo list for my sport association, but I don't want to mix them up with my job todo list"*.

 todogo defines the concept of **context** to manage this situation.
 A context is a named workspace where the journal of tasks is